INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Discussion

-Multivariate STS analysis identified two primary signatures explaining localized prognostic variation, with STS-8 contributing the largest effect.
-STS-8 is defined by underexpression of canonical intestinal lineage markers, consistent with patterns observed in iCMS3 Metaplasia and iCMS2 Entero\_like\_1 epithelial cells~\cite{noauthor_epithelial_2025}.
-STS-8 reflects colonic epithelial identity loss, marked by reduced CDX2 and HNF4A expression.
-Dedifferentiation suggested by STS-8 is accompanied by L1CAM expression, indicating a shift toward fetal-like states and a loss of normal epithelial constraints that limit tumor progression~\cite{bodmer2025cdx2}.
+STS-8, defined by underexpression of canonical intestinal lineage markers, was consistent with patterns observed in iCMS3 Metaplasia and iCMS2 Entero\_like\_1 epithelial cells~\cite{noauthor_epithelial_2025}.
+The deregulation of CDX2, a central feature of STS-8, is widely associated with invasive phenotypes.
+Direct CDX2 targets, including HNF4A, which maintains colonic identity, and CHDR5, which modulates tumour formation via adhesion were co-downregulated~\cite{cammareri2025loss}.
+Dedifferentiation suggested by STS-8 is accompanied by L1CAM expression, indicating a shift toward fetal-like states and a loss of normal epithelial constraints~\cite{bodmer2025cdx2}.
 STS-8 was highly activated in all BRAF-mutated and two BRAF-like cases.
-The deregulation of CDX2, long implicated in CRC, is a central feature of this signature, with loss widely associated with invasive phenotypes.
-Direct CDX2 targets, including HNF4A, which maintains colonic identity, and CHDR5, which modulates tumor formation via adhesion were co-downregulated in STS-8~\cite{hinkel2012cdx2,cammareri2025loss,yang2024tissue}.
-Similarly, KRT20, an intestinal differentiation marker, was diminished, consistent with studies linking dual loss to BRAF-mutant tumors and aggressive phenotypes~\cite{kim2013loss,spisak2024identifying}.
+Similarly, KRT20, an intestinal differentiation marker was diminished, consistent with known links to BRAF-mutant tumours and aggressive phenotypes~\cite{spisak2024identifying}.
 This highlights a mechanistic link between STS-8 activation and BRAF-driven CRC.
-STS-8 also reflects loss of additional intestinal functions: CDX2-dependent transmembrane mucins MUC12 and MUC17, aligning with previous observations of poor prognosis and epigenetic silencing~\cite{matsuyama2010muc12,senapati2010expression}.
-RORC and CXCL14, genes associated with invasion and hypermethylation, were similarly reduced, further supporting the connection to aggressive biology~\cite{pan2021identification,wang2023data}.
-A novel link with CES2 can be observed, typically linked to chemoresistance, and COL17A1, which modulates drug sensitivity via an mTOR-Akt scaffold~\cite{ishimine2018relationship,lin2024collagen}.
-This may indicate a unique CRC phenotype in which canonical lineage loss occurs alongside functional rewiring of drug response pathways.
-Additional genes linked to poor survival, including SULT1B1, RBP4, NXPE4, and MYH14, were also strongly downregulated, highlighting potential genes for future invasive behavior study~\cite{bryan20204,fei2017rbp4,liu2019neurexophilin}.
-For example, activation of MYH14 by 4-HAP inhibited metastasis in mice and its impotence to STS-8 highlights the urgency to study it in humans.
-Overall, STS-8 supports established biological functions while revealing previously unrecognized co-regulated genes and pathways that may contribute to aggressive CRC phenotypes and therapeutic responses.
+STS-8 also reflects loss of additional intestinal functions: CDX2-dependent transmembrane mucins MUC12 and MUC17, aligning with previous observations of poor prognosis and epigenetic silencing~\cite{matsuyama2010muc12}.
+RORC and CXCL14, genes associated with invasion and hypermethylation, were similarly reduced, further supporting aggressive biology connections~\cite{wang2023data}.
+A novel link with CES2 can be observed, typically linked to chemoresistance, and COL17A1, which modulates drug sensitivity via an mTOR-Akt scaffold~\cite{lin2024collagen}.
+This may indicate a unique CRC phenotype where canonical lineage loss occurs alongside functional rewiring of drug response pathways.
+Additional genes, including SULT1B1, RBP4, NXPE4, and MYH14, were also strongly downregulated, highlighting potential genes for future study~\cite{bryan20204}.
+For example, activation of MYH14 by 4-HAP inhibited metastasis in mice, and its importance to STS-8 highlights the urgency for human study.
+Overall, STS-8 supports established biological functions while revealing previously unrecognised co-regulated genes and pathways that may contribute to aggressive CRC phenotypes and therapeutic responses.